Orbitale/Rymfony/README.md

 ### `rymfony serve`

-⚠️  For now, the server "works" but it **lacks some features**.<br>
-If you are keen to see Rymfony work, we definitely need your help into doing it!
-Feel free to create an issue if you need advices!

 This command allows you to run a web server, in foreground or background, and you can customize the port to listen to.

 ```